-The building of this temple is spread over 40,000 square feet.
+The building of Ranakpur Jain temple is spread over 40,000 square feet.
 Today, about 600 years ago, the construction work of this temple started in 1446 Vikram Samvat, which lasted for more than 50 years.
-It is said that at that time, about 99 lakh rupees had been spent in the construction of it.
+It is said that at that time, about 99 lakh rupees had been spent on the construction of it.

 There are 4 artistic entrances in this temple.
 In the main house of the temple, Tirthankara Adinath has 4 huge statues made of marble.
-Figures of about 72 inches high are oriented towards 4 different directions.
+Figures about 72 inches high are oriented in 4 different directions.
 For this reason, it is called ‘Chaturmukh Temple’.

-Apart from this, there are 76 small domed place, 4 large prayer rooms and 4 large worship centers.
+Apart from this, there are 76 small domed places, 4 large prayer rooms, and 4 large worship centers.
 They inspire a man to get liberation after receiving liberation from 84 kinds of life and death.

 the makers of the temple have built a two-storeyed artistic building, many basements have been made while estimating any crisis in the future.
 In these basements, sacred figurines can be kept safe.
 These basements introduce the foresight of building the makers of the temple.

-How Ranakpur was built – this temple was built by 4 pilgrims – Acharya Shyamsundaraji, Dharan Shah, Kumbha Rana and Deepa.
+this temple was built by 4 pilgrims – Acharya Shyamsundaraji, Dharan Shah, Kumbha Rana, and Deepa.
 Acharya Somasundar was a religious leader while Kumbha Rana was the king of Malgarh and Dharan Shah was his minister.
 Dharan Shah, inspired by religious trends, decided to build Lord Rishabhdev’s temple.

 Near Railway Station:- Udaipur 92 KM